zinrai/deck8sops-dev/README.md

 # deck8sops-dev

-`deck8sops-dev` is a tool designed to set up multiple Kubernetes Operators declaratively on a [kind](https://github.com/kubernetes-sigs/kind) based Kubernetes cluster.
-Define your required operators and their configurations in a YAML file and apply them with a single command.
+`deck8sops-dev` is a tool designed to declaratively manage Kubernetes manifest operations on a [kind](https://github.com/kubernetes-sigs/kind) based Kubernetes cluster.
+Define your required operations and their configurations in a YAML file and apply them with a single command.

 ## Features

-- Declarative operator definitions using YAML
+- Declarative manifest operation definitions using YAML
 - Support for both Helm charts and Kubectl manifests
 - Sequential installation and reverse-order uninstallation